 • Any untreated teratoma or thymoma at baseline visit (randomization)

-• For patients with NMDAR AIE, history of negative anti-NMDAR antibody in cerebrospinal fluid (CSF) using a cell-based assay within 9 months of symptom onset
+• For participants with NMDAR AIE, history of negative anti-NMDAR antibody in cerebrospinal fluid (CSF) using a cell-based assay within 9 months of symptom onset

-• Historically known positivity to an intracellular antigen with high cancer association or GAD-65
+• Historically known positivity to an intracellular antigen with high cancer association or glutamate decarboxylase 65 (GAD-65)

-• Historically known positivity to any cell surface neuronal antibodies other than NMDAR and LGI1
+• Historically known positivity to any cell surface neuronal antibodies other than NMDAR and LGI1, in the absence of NMDAR and LGI1 antibody positivity

 • Confirmed paraneoplastic encephalitis